quynhhoang29/RWBY_Project/README.md

 # RWBY Project - General Description
 #The main purpose of this project is to apply the newly learned skills of HTML and CSS to create a website.
-This website provides information on the animated series called RWBY, and this website was created through a local server.
+This website provides information on the animated series called RWBY, and this website is created through a local server.

 #Project Direction
 1) Website Layout - A general layout of the entire website is created first.
 This layout includes what type of information should be included on each page.
 The information can range from a summary of RWBY to descriptions of characters.
 It also contains the website's sample structure and artistic elements.
 This layout is named "RWBY Website Layout" on Github.